GabrielNakamura/dimensionsofbiodiversity/content/project/penguins/index.md

 ---
-title: "Palmer Penguins"
+title: "FishPhyloMaker"
-subtitle: ""
+subtitle: "An R package to generate phylogenies for bony fishes"
 excerpt: "Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites."
 date: 2019-07-02
-author: "Eric Anderson"
+author: "Gabriel Nakamura"
 draft: false
 tags:
 - hugo-site